xueerzhu/Flip-and-Build-Game/README.md

 # Signs of Life
 - Clicking tiles causes the tiles to "flip".
 And they turn into black road blocks if the two color matches.
 - If road blocks continuously connect the two special tiles with white dots.
 Player wins the game!

-# Statements

-- Prof Adam's base game code at https://glitch.com/~p2-basic
-- All other creations are mine.